kashsabba/address_state_converter/README.md

 address_to_state_processor.py does the following tasks:

-•	Reads the address, state shapefile location (downloaded from census tiger files), postgres database hostname, username, and password    from the command line.
+•	Reads the address, state shapefile location (downloaded from census tiger files), postgres database hostname, username, password, google maps api key from the command line.

 •	Reads the google maps api with a key embedded and retrieves the latitude and longitude coordinates for the address.